Rotvig/ITONK-RTI-DDS-Projekt/README.md

 # ITONK-RTI-DDS-Projekt
-ITONK RTI DDS Projekt
+ITONK RTI DDS Project
-This is our awesome DDS projekt where we have been using RTIconnects libary
+This is our awesome DDS project where we are using the RTI connexts API